La Benevolencija

-La Benevolencija is a Jewish humanitarian organization based in Sarajevo, Bosnia and Herzegovina.
+La Benevolencija is a Jewish cultural-educational and humanitarian organization based in Sarajevo, Bosnia and Herzegovina.
 During the Siege of Sarajevo in the 1990s, the organization provided medical aid, food rations and educational services for the people trapped in the city.

 History

 The Jewish Community in Bosnia dates back to the 15th century, when Sephardic Jews escaping the Spanish Inquisition found refuge in the Ottoman-occupied Balkans.
 The Jewish community thrived in Bosnia, having good relations with the other religious groups in the area.

 The history of La Benevolencija, however begins in 1892, after the Austro-Hungarian Empire occupied Bosnia and Herzegovina.
 The occupation brought with it well-educated Ashkenazi Jews from other parts of the Empire.
 The original goal of La Benevolencija was to pool funds so that Bosnian Jewish students could attend better universities in other parts of the Empire.
-Because levels of anti-semitism were relatively lower in the Balkans than in other parts of the Empire, many students returned to Sarajevo after their university studies, which helped the long-term growth of the organization.
+Because levels of antisemitism were relatively lower in the Balkans than in other parts of the Empire, many students returned to Sarajevo after their university studies, which helped the long-term growth of the organization.
 The organization continued to encourage education, opening what would be the largest public library in Sarajevo.

 World War II decimated the Jewish community in Sarajevo and Bosnia as a whole.
 After the creation of the Socialist Federal Republic of Yugoslavia in 1945, religious-based organizations like La Benevolencija were banned.
 Despite these bans, the community continued similar activities to that of La Benevolencija, however on a more secular scale.

 The fall of socialism provided an opportunity for the Jewish community in Bosnia to re-launch the organization.
 In 1991 La Benevolencija was re-formed, with a mission to "share and celebrate the richness and diversity of Bosnian-Jewish culture" with the rest of the community.
 1992 brought with it both celebration and tragedy.
 The organization was able to celebrate its 100th anniversary, but regional conflicts were beginning to reach Bosnia.